michal-lejwoda/trainer_page/README.md

 ## Aplication description

 A website designed to encourage the use of a personal trainer.
+Application utilizes Docker containers for seamless deployment and execution.
+Also application is hosted on my vps server and with each approved PR it is built and reloaded automatically thanks to github actions.

 ## Websites allows to:
 - Create training reservations
-- Send Messages to trainer with full validation
+- Send Messages to trainer